Phengar/Projet2_1A_info/README.md

 │   ├── General_stats.txt : General statistics on the ISMIN syllabus curriculum graph
 │   ├── Nodes_stats.txt   : Statistics on nodes of the syllabus and precedence graph
 │   ├── Cluster_stats.txt : Statistics on clusters in the syllabus graph
-│   └── Precedence.txt    : Statistics on the longest path within the precedence graph
+│   ├── Precedence.txt    : Statistics on the longest path within the precedence graph
+│   └── whole_graph.png   : Vizualisation of the whole ISMIN syllabus graph
 ├── source files : *.c, *.h and *.py
 ├── Makefile
 └── README.md